openstack/kolla-ansible/doc/source/user/centos8.rst

 * upgrade services to ensure compatibility with those available in CentOS 8
 * migrate hosts to CentOS 8 in batches

-Note that in a multi-node system it is possible to have a mix of CentOS 7 and CentOS 8 hosts while the migration takes place.
+Note that in a multi-node system on the Train release it is possible to have a mix of CentOS 7 and CentOS 8 hosts while the migration takes place.

 Service compatibility
 ~~~~~~~~~~~~~~~~~~~~~